-Services covered by our plan Limitations and exceptions Emergency care (see also "urgently needed care") Emergency care means services that are: • given by a provider trained to give emergency services, and • needed to treat a medical emergency.
+Services covered by our plan Limitations and exceptions Emergency care (see also "urgently needed care") Emergency care means services that are: given by a provider trained to give emergency services, and needed to treat a medical emergency.
 A medical emergency is a medical condition with severe pain or serious injury.
-The condition is so serious that, if it doesn't get immediate medical attention, anyone with an average knowledge of health and medicine could expect it to result in: • serious risk to the health of the member, or their unborn child; or • serious harm to bodily functions; or • serious dysfunction of any bodily organ or part; or • in the case of a pregnant woman in active labor, when: - there is not enough time to safely transfer the member to another hospital before delivery. - a transfer to another hospital may pose a threat to the health of the member or the unborn child.
+The condition is so serious that, if it doesn't get immediate medical attention, anyone with an average knowledge of health and medicine could expect it to result in: serious risk to the health of the member, or their unborn child; or serious harm to bodily functions; or serious dysfunction of any bodily organ or part; or in the case of a pregnant woman in active labor, when: there is not enough time to safely transfer the member to another hospital before delivery. a transfer to another hospital may pose a threat to the health of the member or the unborn child.
 In an emergency, call 911 or go to the nearest emergency room (ER) or other appropriate setting.
 If a member receives emergency care at an out-of-network hospital and needs inpatient care after their emergency is stabilized, the member must return to a network hospital for their care to continue to be paid for.
 Members may stay in the out-of-network hospital for inpatient care if the plan approves the stay.
-We will only cover emergency care within the U.S. and its territories.

-Services covered by our plan Limitations and exceptions The plan covers the following services: Family planning exam and medical treatment Family planning lab and diagnostic tests Some diagnostic tests require authorization.
-Prior authorization is required for genetic testing.
-Note: Members can get family planning services from a network or out-of-network qualified family planning provider (for example Planned Parenthood) listed in the Provider and Pharmacy Directory.
+Services covered by our plan Limitations and exceptions Family planning services The plan covers the following services: Family planning exam and medical treatment Family planning lab and diagnostic tests exceptions Some diagnostic tests require authorization is required for genetic testing. example Planned Parenthood) listed in the Provider and Pharmacy Directory.
 They may also get family planning services from a network certified nurse midwife, obstetrician, gynecologist, or primary care provider.

-Services covered by our plan Limitations and exceptions The plan covers the following services at Federally Some services may require prior authorization.
-Note: You can get services from a network or out-of-network Federally Qualified Health Center.
-Health and wellness education programs Aetna Better Health of Ohio offers a wide array of health and nutrition education tools and programs available to members at no additional costs, including educational member materials, outreach from the integrated Care Team, use of education tools and support systems.
-These services will be coordinated by your care manager and integrated care toom.
-Prior authorization may be required. and integrated care team.
-Hearing services and supplies Prior authorization is The plan covers the following: Hearing and balance tests to determine the need for treatment (covered as outpatient care when received from a physician, audiologist, or other qualified provider) Hearing aids, batteries, and accessories (including repair and/or replacement) required for hearing aids.
+Services covered by our plan Limitations and exceptions Federally Qualified Health Centers Some services may The plan covers the following services at Federally require prior Qualified Health Centers: authorization.
+Office visits for primary care and specialists' services Physical therapy services Speech pathology and audiology services Dental services Podiatry services Optometric and/or optician services Chiropractic services Transportation services Mental health services Note: You can get services from a network or out-of-network Federally Qualified Health Center.
+Health and wellness education programs Prior authorization Aetna Better Health of Ohio offers a wide array of health may be required. and nutrition education tools and programs available to members at no additional costs, including educational member materials, outreach from the integrated Care Team, use of education tools and support systems.
+These services will be coordinated by your care manager and integrated care team.
+Hearing services and supplies Prior authorization is The plan covers the following: required for hearing Hearing and balance tests to determine the need for aids. treatment (covered as outpatient care when received from a physician, audiologist, or other qualified provider) Hearing aids, batteries, and accessories (including repair and/or replacement) Conventional hearing aids are covered once every 4 years Digital/programmable hearing aids are covered once every 5 years